Dog Warden Service in Purbeck

 Stray dogs in Purbeck

-Any dog straying is likely to be picked up by the dog warden.
+Any dog straying is likely to be picked up by the Environmental Enforcement Officer.
 A dog owner has seven days to claim their dog back and pay, in full, a fixed fee which includes the kennelling, vaccination and administration fees.
 Please note all dogs taken to kennels will routinely be vaccinated for Parvovirus.

 The maximum fine for this offence is £2,000.
 We will collect stray dogs during normal office hours, please call 01929 556561.